TriForceX/BootstrapExtended/wordpress/wp-content/plugins/wp-mail-smtp/readme.txt

 == Changelog ==

+= 1.2.5 - 2018-02-05 =
+* Fixed: `Return path` can't be turned off.
+* Fixed: `Authentication` sometimes can't be turned off.
+* Fixed: `Auto TLS` sometimes can't be turned off.
+* Fixed: BCC support for Gmail was broken.
+* Fixed: Debug output improved to handle SELinux and grsecurity.
+* Fixed: Strip slashes from plugin settings (useful for `From Name` option).
+* Fixed: Change the way sanitization is done to prevent accidental removal of useful data.
+* Fixed: Plugin activation will not overwrite settings back to defaults.
+* Fixed: Properly set `Auto TLS` option on plugin activation.
+* Fixed: Providers autoloading improved for certain Windows-based installs.
+* Fixed: Use the proper path to load translations from plugin's `/languages` directory.
+* Changed: Do not autoload on each page request plugin settings from WordPress options table.
+* Changed: Do not autoload Pepipost classes unless it's saved as active mailer in settings.

+= 1.2.4 - 2018-01-28 =
+* Fixed: Improved escaping in debug reporting.

+= 1.2.3 - 2018-01-22 =
+* Fixed: Gmail tokens were reset after clicking Save Settings.
+* Fixed: Slight typo in Gmail success message.

 = 1.2.2 - 2017-12-27 =
 * Fixed: Correctly handle Mailgun debug message for an incorrect api key.
 * Fixed: Fatal error for Gmail and SMTP mailers with Nginx web-server (without Apache at all).